redhat-cop/automate-tower-ha-dr/README.md

 **Reference Architecture**
 ![Ref Arch](readme_images/TowerClusterReferenceArch.png "Ref Arch")

 This diagram represents the reference architecture for a full high availability and disaster recovery solution.
+This solution can be individually tailored to address a single availability solution.
+For example, if only disaster recovery is needed the configuration supports exclusion of the HA replica.

 [Link to Lucidchart diagrams](https://www.lucidchart.com/invitations/accept/10913de1-7235-4ede-a975-38c69a517a56)

 *High Availability*

 [Ansible Tower clustering](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html) provides increased availability by distributing jobs across nodes in a cluster.
-A failure of a single node will simply result in reduced capacity in the cluster.
+A failure of a single node results in reduced capacity in the cluster.
 The database remains a single point of failure in a cluster.
 If the the database becomes unavailable the cluster will also become unavailable.
 This configuration provides for a replica database (HA Replica) in the primary cluster datacenter, which can be transitioned to primary.
 Although not completely automated, this provides for faster recovery in database outage scenarios.

 **NOTE: In the future this feature will delivered and supported by a third party.**